-Having a business bank account is a good idea for any business; it doesn’t matter whether it’s a one-man-band or a freelancer.
+Having a business current account is a good idea for any business; it doesn’t matter whether it’s a one-man-band or a freelancer.
 Sometimes, having a dedicated bank account for your business is mandatory.
 In this article, you’ll find all the information you need to open a business bank account in the UK –and more.
 Read on.

 Opening a Business Bank Account

 A prospective business owner must be aware of the process of opening a business bank account.
 Otherwise, you’ll end up wasting a lot of time and probably choosing the wrong bank account for your needs.
 So, what’s the process of opening a business bank account in the UK?
 Which documents are required to open a business bank account?